-This addition speeds up the cycling process, sine the bacterial colonies are already established, and the only thing left to do is to build up their numbers.
+This addition speeds up the cycling process.
+Since the bacterial colonies are already established the only thing left to do is to build up their numbers.

 For more information about cycling your aquarium, check out our fishless cycle guide.

-Neon Tetras, and Cardinal Tetras for that matter, are an egg scattering species of fish.
+Breeding Neon Tetras, and Cardinal Tetras for that matter, are egg scattering species of fish.
 This means the males typically chase the females, who release eggs in mosses and other plants, which the males then fertilize.